mohammadkiaei/John-Hopkins-module-5-solution/README.md

-# John Hopkins Module 5 Solution
+# Johns Hopkins Module 5 Solution
-This project is Module 5 of the Web Development Course in Coursera that John Hopkins University offers.<br/>
+This project is Module 5 of the Web Development Course in Coursera that Johns Hopkins University offers.<br/>
 This is my [CERTIFICATION](https://www.coursera.org/account/accomplishments/verify/SXRLTEMD6HLY).
 <br/>